Sunset Boat Tour with Tapas, Open Bar and Water Sports

 Landmarks & Architecture

-3 Hour Boat Rental Sightseeing Experience in Berlin USD 145 combines historic façades with modern silhouettes.
+2-Hour Guided Tour of Munich’s History and Traditions USD 22 combines historic façades with modern silhouettes.
 Prominent squares, monuments, and skyline viewpoints help orient your footsteps across the city.

 Architectural walks reveal different eras side by side, while guided tours unpack details you might otherwise miss, from craftsmanship to city-planning decisions.